-Marita Lorenz was one of the more unique ways the U.S. government attempted to assassinate Cuba's Fidel Castro.
+Marita Lorenz was one of the more unique ways the United States government attempted to assassinate Fidel Castro.

 Few, if any, people in history have had more attempts made on their life than former Cuban dictator Fidel Castro.
 From exploding cigars to an infected diving suit, just about every kind of method had been used or conceived against him, including a woman – Marita Lorenz, a scorned lover turned anti-Communist militant.

 Lorenz was a German-American woman, born in 1939 in Bremen.
 In 1944, at the age of five, she and her mother Alice were taken to Bergen-Belsen concentration camp.
 After the camp was liberated, the family was reunited and moved for a period of time to Bremerhaven, before finally settling in Manhattan when Marita was a teenager.

 It seems spying was in her blood.
 Following the war, her mother worked with the O.S.S. – the precursor to the CIA – the Army, and the Pentagon while her father operated a line of cruise ships.

 Marita Lorenz worked on these ships in her late teens, and it was there where she first met Fidel Castro.
 According to her recounting of events, she was 19 and working on a cruise ship called the MS Berlin with her father in 1959.
 They had pulled into the Havana harbor when Castro and his men pulled up, wanting to be let aboard.
 For Lorenz, it was love at first sight.
 That same day, after giving him a tour of the boat, she lost her virginity to him in one of the boat’s private rooms.